Highlights

 DAY 5

-We depart Siem Reap early for our private transfer to Phnom Penh.
-En route, we may stop to see the ancient bridge and the infamous Skuon market, where deep-fried tarantulas are a local snack.
+We depart Siem Reap early for our private transfer to Phnom Penh and passing through the countryside.
+En route, we stop to see the ancient bridge and the infamous Skuon market, where deep-fried tarantulas are a local snack.

 This evening, stroll down lively Bassac Lane where you’ll find small bars, eateries, and live music.
 (Meals and drinks here are at your own expense.)